Were the Days Really Days?

 The available evidence reveals several reasons why we can know that the days mentioned in Genesis 1 are the same kind of days we experience in the present age, and were not eons of time.
 First, whenever the Hebrew word for day (yom) is preceded by a numeral (in non-prophetic passages like Genesis 1), it always carries the meaning of a 24-hour day.
 The same occurs in the plural (cf. Exodus 20:11 and 31:17).

 Second, yom is both used and defined in Genesis 1:5.
-The words “evening” and “morning” are used together in the Old Testament with the word yom over 100 times in non-prophetic passages, and each time they refer to a 24-hour day.
+Whenever the words “evening” or “morning” are used in the Old Testament (in non-prophetic passages) they always refer to regular, 24-hour days.
 Furthermore, if the “days” of Genesis 1:14, were “eons of time,” then what were the years?
 And, if a “day” is an “age,” then what is a “night”?

 Third, if the “days” of Genesis were not days at all, but long geological periods, then a problem of no little consequence arises in the field of botany.
 Plants came into existence on the third day (Genesis 1:9-13).
 If the days of Genesis 1 were long geological ages, and each day had one long period of darkness and one long period of daylight ("evening and morning," Genesis 1:5), how did plant life survive millions of years (one-half of a "day") of total darkness?
 Furthermore, how would the plants that depend on insects for pollination have survived the supposed millions or billions of years between “day” three and “day” five (when insects were created).